frappe/erpnext_documentation/user/manual/en/selling/selling-settings.md

 To make Delivery Note creation as mandatory before Sales Invoice creation, you should set this field as 'Yes'.
 By default, this will be 'No'.

 ### 3.3 Sales Update Frequency
-The frequency at which project and company will be updated.
-By default it is for Each Transaction, you can also set it to Daily or Monthly.
+The frequency at which project progress and company transaction details will be updated.
+By default it is for Each Transaction, you can also set it to Daily or Monthly if you have a lot of transactions every day.

 ## 4. Other checks
 ### 4.1 Maintain Same Rate Throughout Sales Cycle